Fort Warren (Massachusetts): Decommissioning and opening to the public

 Fort Warren was owned by the U.S. federal government until 1958, when the state obtained it from the General Services Administration.
 In 1961, the fort was reopened to the public after initial restoration.

 Today, the Massachusetts Department of Conservation and Recreation maintains and administers the fort, which is the centerpiece of the Boston Harbor Islands National Recreation Area.
 The fort is reachable by ferry from downtown Boston, Hingham, or Hull to Georges Island.
 Transfers are then available for those who wish to visit some of the other Harbor Islands.

 The fort is typically open from early or mid May through Columbus Day weekend.
-DCR Rangers offer guided tours, or you may explore on your own.
+Park rangers offer guided tours, or you may explore on your own.
 An information booth just outside the sally port (the main entrance to the fort) posts information about available activities.
 The island offers a well-stocked snack bar, water fountains, and a large number of composting toilets.
 There is also a museum located in the old mine storehouse (the red brick building opposite the ferry dock), a number of picnic tables, and a children's play structure.
 The tops of several of the walls and several of the casemates and magazines beneath them are open to visitors.
 The dock side of the fort features two Civil War 3-inch rifled guns converted to breechloaders.
 10-inch Rodman guns, projectiles from the Endicott era, and two World War II 40 mm Bofors guns are also at the fort.
 The museum includes a demonstration model of a disappearing gun and a Nike-Ajax missile.

 Confederate memorial

 The Commonwealth's only Confederate memorial, a headstone which commemorates 13 southern soldiers who died while imprisoned during the Civil War at the fort was housed on the island until 2017.
-It was removed then removed and placed into storage at the Massachusetts Archives.
 The headstone marker was installed in 1963 by the Boston Chapter of the United Daughters of the Confederacy.
 Governor Charlie Baker called for the removal of the memorial in June 2017.
 The state subsequently covered over and removed the monument in October 2017 and stored it in the Massachusetts State Archives.